mozilla/data-docs/src/concepts/glean/debug_ping_view.md

 ## Can you give me an example?

-For example to send a baseline ping immediately from the reference browser, with a debug identifier of `johndoe-test1`:
+For example to send a baseline ping immediately from the Reference Browser, with a debug identifier of `johndoe-test1`:

 ```
 adb shell am start -n org.mozilla.reference.browser/mozilla.components.service.glean.debug.GleanDebugActivity \